puetzp/vec2checkd/doc/configuration.md

     # OPTIONAL.
     service: '<service_object>'

-    # Check interval or how often á mapping is processed in seconds.
+    # Check interval or how often á mapping is processed (in seconds).
 Must be in the range 10..=3600.
     # OPTIONAL, default 60.
     interval: <check_interval_in_seconds>

-    # Use warning and critical thresholds to check the PromQL query result value and determine the Icinga host/service state.
+    # Use warning and critical thresholds to check every value in each time series in the PromQL result and determine the overall Icinga host/service state.
     # Each threshold must be a Nagios range.
     # OPTIONAL.
     thresholds: